Sign-in and browse with speed and security

 Even if you choose to stop using the service, your data will remain, and as a user, you have no convenient way to delete any of it.
 To pull this off, a user must dig deep into the algorithms' interface and go through a series of identity verification.
 Ugh.

-Without a simple one-click solution, most choose to give up on the process altogether and just hope their personal data is stored securely, without redistributed.
+Without a simple one-click solution, most choose to give up on the process altogether and just hope their personal data is stored securely, without being redistributed.

 Spam messages accounted for more than 53% of e-mail traffic in 2019 (Statista)

 Here's another example: you'd like to receive text messages via a convenient messenger, from services you use regularly, but you're afraid that your personal contacts will be shared with third parties without your control.
 This makes for quite an uncanny dilemma for any and all users looking to manage their metadata responsibly.
 Because the company, now having your phone number, re-sells it to other similar services, which continuously spam you with food delivery promotions in an area you don't even reside in!
 That’s why most of us settle with using only our emails for communication.
 It’s like breathing, but through the mask.
 You just don’t get the desired user experience.

 To sum it all up, while users do desire a personalised experience, they are undoubtedly concerned about privacy.